-EDPH5001: Overview of Foundations of Education EDSS5902: Enquiry Methods in Teaching Social Studies / Geography

-Semester 1 - Specialisation (6 credits)

-EDGE5911: Teaching Geography in the Caribbean Classroom EDGE5920: Teaching Geography in the Caribbean Classroom

-Semester 2 - Specialisation (12 credits) EDTL6022: The Assessment of Teaching and Learning EDTL5001: The Internship EDTL5002: Enquiry into Teaching
+SUMMER (7 Credits) EDPH5001: Overview of Foundations of Education EDSS5902: Enquiry Methods in Teaching Social Studies / Geography Semester I Specialization (6 credits) EDGE5911: Teaching Geography in the Caribbean Classroom EDGE5920: Teaching Geography in the Caribbean Classroom Semester II Specialization (12 credits) EDTL6022: The Assessment of Teaching and Learning EDTL5001: The Internship EDTL5002: Enquiry into Teaching

-M.Ed.
-SUMMER, ONLINE AND MAT PROGRAMMES (SVUS - MIXED MODALITY)
+MASTER OF EDUCATION [MEd] SUMMER, ONLINE & MAT PROGRAMMES (SVUS - MIXED MODALITY)

 The Masters in Education Summer and Online Programmes are self-financing programmes offered on a part-time basis.
-This means that these programme do not University benefit from the Grants Committee (UGC) funding.
+This means that these programmes do not benefit from the University Grants Committee (UGC) funding.
 Though the programmes are self-financing, Jamaican students are able to benefit from a partial remuneration from the Ministry of Education, as the programme's online delivery does not necessitate leave from work.

-The M.Ed. online programmes are offered using both online (synchronous and asynchronous delivery), as well as face-toface or blended sessions in the summer.
+The MEd online programmes are offered using both online (synchronous and asynchronous delivery), as well as face-to-face or blended sessions in the summer.